padrinobook/padrinobook/chapters/job_vacancy_application.md

 front-end of your app.

+\begin{aside}
-I> ## What are VALUES (?, ?, ?, ?, ?) in a SQL insert query?
+\heading{What are VALUES (?, ?, ?, ?, ?) in a SQL insert query?}

-I>
-I> These form of inserting data in your database is known as parameterized queries.
-A parameterized query is a query I> in which placeholders are used for parameters and the I> parameter values are supplied at execution time.
-The most important reason to use parameterized queries is to avoid I> [SQL injection](http://en.wikipedia.org/wiki/SQL_injection) attacks.
-SQL injection means that SQL statements are I> injected into input fields in order to drop tables or getting access on user related data.
+These form of inserting data in your database is known as parameterized queries.
+A parameterized query is a query in which placeholders are used for parameters and the parameter values are supplied at execution time.
+The most important reason to use parameterized queries is to avoid [SQL injection](http://en.wikipedia.org/wiki/SQL_injection) attacks.
+SQL injection means that SQL statements are injected into input fields in order to drop tables or getting access on user related data.

+\end{aside}

 #### Emails